jheftmann/footnoted/README.md

 # Footnoted
 Easily add superscript footnote numbers to text that automatically link to corresponding footnotes below.
+Footnotes have a link to take you back to your previous reading position.
 Also makes a Top link after the footnotes.

 [See the demo](http://jacobheftmann.com/projects/footnoted/)